Contact Us

 User digital wallet This is a software-based functionality that stores the user’s payment details and passwords.

-For some types of P2P applications, the digital wallet may also display details of the money on their e-wallet account.
+For some types of P2P applications, the digital wallet may also display details of the money in their e-wallet account.
+Here’s about digital wallet app development.

 Money transfers It is a feature that lets account owners on your P2P payment application transfer funds from one account to another.